 Juvenile Indigent Defense Delivery System

-Ohio requires a certain level of experience and training for attorneys representing juveniles accused of murder, facing the threat of transfer, and in other similar circumstances, but not for regular delinquency cases.
+Ohio requires a certain level of experience and training for attorneys representing youth accused of murder, facing the threat of transfer, and in other similar circumstances, but not for regular delinquency cases.
 Ohio Admin.
-Code § 120-1-10(J).
+Code § 120-1-10(J)-(M).
 The Public Defender Commission is responsible for promulgating training standards for attorneys representing indigent defendants.
-Ohio Rev. Code § 120.03.
+Ohio Rev. Code § 120.03(B)(1).
 The Commission adopted Standards of Representation of Clients in Juvenile Delinquency Cases, which serve as a general guide for juvenile defense attorneys.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 Ohio’s juvenile court rules are the Ohio Rules of Juvenile Procedure.